stephensamonte/Python-Paste-Timestamp-Shortcut/README.md

 "This will create a standalone executable in the dist directory of your script folder.
 Don’t worry, if the folder doesn’t exist it will create one automatically.
 Notice that we passed an argument “— onefile”.
 This argument tells PyInstaller to create only one file.
 If you don’t specify this, the libraries will be distributed as separate file along with the executable."

 # Journal
 2019.02.02 Created script that types the current date.
-Created executable from the script.
+[Showcase](https://www.youtube.com/watch?v=ttk-PSHRC1w&feature=youtu.be)

 # References